harmonydata/harmony_original/README.md

 thomas@fastdatascience.com

 This tool is written in Python using the Dash front end library and the Java library Tika for reading PDFs, and runs on Linux, Mac, and Windows, and can be deployed as a web app using Docker.

+# How does Harmony work in layman's terms?

+Harmony compares questions from different instruments by converting them to a vector representation and calculating their similarity.
+You can read more at https://harmonydata.org/how-does-harmony-work/

 # Very quick guide to running the tool on your computer